LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network/README.md

 # Project description

 In this project, we label the pixels of a road in images using a Fully Convolutional Network (FCN).
-The principle of FCNs is to remove all fully-connected layers to preserve spatial information and obtain a classification at pixel-level, ie for each pixel of the original image.
+FCN models differ from traditional model because it excludes any fully-connected layer and instead rely completely on convolution and transposed operation.
+Removing all fully-connected layers aims to preserve spatial information and obtain a pixel-wise prediction, ie a classification of each pixel from the original image.

 I use a Semantic Segmentation FCN network adapted from the following [paper](https://arxiv.org/abs/1411.4038) 2015, Jonathan Long et al. The FCN introduced by the authors learns to combine coarse, high layer information with fine, low layer information, nobably by using "skip connections".